-In general, an employer must withhold Colorado income tax from wages paid to any employee who is not a Colorado resident for any services performed by that nonresident employee in Colorado.
+An employer must withhold Colorado income tax from wages paid to any employee who is not a Colorado resident for any services performed by that nonresident in Colorado.
 Services are performed in Colorado if the employee is physically present in Colorado at the time the employee performed the services.